-Google Inc. (GOOG)’s patent-infringement complaint targeting Apple Inc. devices, including ones that have the Siri voice-recognition program, will be investigated by a U.S. trade agency.
+Google Inc. (GOOG:US)’s patent-infringement complaint targeting Apple Inc. devices, including ones that have the Siri voice-recognition program, will be investigated by a U.S. trade agency.

 The U.S. International Trade Commission said yesterday it has begun a formal probe of the complaint filed Aug.
 17 by Google’s Motorola Mobility unit.
 Notice of the investigation was posted on the agency’s website.

 Motorola Mobility has said it hopes the complaint puts pressure on Apple to negotiate a cross-licensing deal.
 The companies have been fighting since at least 2010 after licensing talks failed.
 Google bought Motorola Mobility to get access to its trove of patents as a bulwark against Apple claims that devices running on Google’s Android operating system are copying unique features of the iPhone.

 The handset maker, which Google bought in May for $12.5 billion, claims Apple infringed seven of its patents on features including interactive voice commands, location reminders, e-mail notification and phone/video players.
 The case seeks a ban on U.S. imports of devices including the iPhone, iPad and Mac computers.
 Apple’s products are made in Asia.